ZihaoChen189/COMP15212_labs/experiment/instructions.md

 (the default is 4).
 You can experiment with changing this and see what impact it has.

 You could add additional caching strategies to compare.
+See the instructions for the ```caching``` exercise for suggestions around other strategies.

 You may also want to look at presenting the results in a nice way, for example using graphs or histograms.